Sheape/workman-vim-bindings/README.md

 WARNING: Work-in-progress, do not install yet!

 I call this the "give me h, j, k and l back but don't screw around with much else" mapping.
-Most keys are in their Workman positions, a few are in QWERTY and only one is in neither.
+Most keys are in their [Workman](https://workmanlayout.org/) positions, a few are in QWERTY and only two are in neither.

 ## Quick Look